edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/getting_started/astro.md

 <Callout type="warning">

-  {{ PRODUCT }} currently supports Astro 2.x.
-Using the latest Astro 3.x is not supported and will result in runtime errors.
+  This guide and the {{ PRODUCT }} platform currently supports Astro 2.x.
+Using Astro 3.x is not supported due to Node.js requirements and will cause runtime errors.

 </Callout>